 Looking for Walgreens Pharmacy Discounts?
 Look no further than Easy Drug Card.
 With your Free Easy Drug Card you can easily save up to 80% on your prescription medication at Walgreens nationwide.
 Your card is accepted at all Walgreens Pharmacy locations and never expires.
-Just show the Walgreens pharmacist your discount card by either printing it out, downloading our app, or one of the many other options on this page.
+Just show the Walgreens pharmacist your discount card by either downloading the PDF or one of the many other options on this page.

 Sample of discounts Easy Drug Card users have received at Walgreens Pharmacy!
 (Updated May 2020): Check Drug Pricing for more current drug pricing.

 |Prescription Name||Pharmacy Cash Price||Easy Drug Card Price||Savings|